Get

 maltese dog in obedience training outdoor

-Image Credit: New Africa, Shutterstock
+Image By: New Africa, Shutterstock

 Grooming ✂️

 Maltese are not a low-maintenance dog when it comes to grooming.
 Their long, showy coat requires two or three full brushes per week to stay presentable.
 Even short puppy cuts require weekly sessions with a sturdy double-sided brush!
 We suggest misting the Maltese’s coat during your grooming sessions to prevent it from getting too dry.
-Every 2 to 3 weeks you should bathe them with a gentle dog shampoo with nourishing ingredients for their sensitive skin—we like this one with oatmeal, cucumber, and aloe.
+Every 2 to 3 weeks, you should bathe them with a gentle dog shampoo with nourishing ingredients for their sensitive skin; we like this one with oatmeal, cucumber, and aloe.

 Maltese shed less than you’d think, but they still shed a lot during spring and fall shedding seasons.
-Be prepared to brush them more often during these times and consider investing in a vacuum with a HEPA-rated filter to suck up allergens floating around.
-If anyone at home suffers allergies, this is a must.
+Be prepared to brush them more often during these times, and consider investing in a vacuum with a HEPA-rated filter to suck up allergens floating around.
+If anyone at home suffers from allergies, this is a must.

 Health and Conditions 🏥